 Numerous agreements concluded between the EU and Israel within the context of the "Barcelona Process" (now the Union for the Mediterranean, UfM) contain provisions that bind both parties to "respect human rights and democratic principles".
 The Association Agreement signed between Israel and the EU in 1995 governs a range of political, economic, and cultural cooperation issues.
-The European Neighbourhood Policy, conceived in 2003, and the resulting EU-Israel Action Plan also contain various human rights of Arab citizens of the state are rarely addressed in official EU documents, with the almost sole exception of working documents produced by the European Commission on the implementation of the EU-Israel Action Plan (the progress reports).
+The European Neighbourhood Policy, conceived in 2003, and the resulting EU-Israel Action Plan also contain various human rights commitments, including those that concern minority rights.
+Nevertheless, violations by Israel of the rights of Arab citizens of the state are rarely addressed in official EU documents, with the almost sole exception of working documents produced by the European Commission on the implementation of the EU-Israel Action Plan (the progress reports).